aadigupta-afk/ATMECS-Global-GEN-AI-Hackathon/README.md

 pip install -r requirements.txt
 ```

-Additionally, ensure that you have the necessary API keys and environment variables set up for the language models and other services used in these applications.
+Additionally, ensure that you have the necessary API keys (Google Gemini 1.5 Flash model and llama cloud api key.) and environment variables set up for the language models and other services used in these applications.

 ## Usage